jparyani/mediagoblin/docs/git.rst

 --------------------

-Slartibartfast from the planet Magrathea far off in the universe has decided that he is bored with fjords and wants to fix issue 42 and send us the changes.
+Slartibartfast from the planet Magrathea far off in the universe has decided that he is bored with fjords and wants to fix issue 42 (the meaning of life bug) and send us the changes.

 Slartibartfast has cloned the MediaGoblin repository and his clone lives on gitorious.